Last Updated August 29, 2024

 1. What Information Do We Collect?

 We collect personal information and other data under a broad range of circumstances.
-Generally, we collect the following types of personal information and data directly from you:
+Generally, we collect the following types of personal information during our business operations:

 • Identity data, Such as your name, title, company /organization name, e-mail address, telephone and fax numbers, physical address (including street, city, state, postal code, and/or country), and date of birth.